luongvilam123/luongvilam123/README.md

 # 💫 About Me:
+- Funny sometimes, asking my colleagues for confirmation all of the time.
-- I’m working as a Full-Stack Web Developer and contributing to frontend and backend for building web applications at Hitachi Vantara.
+- I’m working as a Back-End Software Engineer at TymeX.
 - I am a quick learner and someone who is pleasant to work with.
 - In my free time, I solve brain-stretching problems even though it takes me a long time to find the solution and reading books.
 - I also enjoy physical activities such as badminton and boxing.